 Ms. Desilets apologized for confusion from a previously submitted application.
 On further review, she stated that they would have to remove more trees than previously reported as they had not properly accounted for all the trees to be removed.
 As a result, new plans have been submitted that indicate that 107 trees will be removed.
 As mitigation 93 native trees will be planted along with 250 native shrubs.
 She appears in front of the Commission to ask for approval to proceed with the plans.

-Commissioner Radner wanted to make sure that a variety of male and female species were included to ensure the viability of the some of the shrubs.
+Commissioner Radner wanted to make sure that male and female individuals of certain species were included to ensure fruit production on some of the shrubs.

-Commissioner Gauthier the limitations regarding where the trees could be planned.
-Ms. Desilets responded that much of the open space was within the pet monuments/burial space or was already wooded.
-These areas are not available for planting as more burials could be anticipated, there are existing utilities, or there is already woodlands.
+Commissioner Gauthier asked about the limitations regarding where the trees could be planted.
+Ms. Desilets responded that much of the open space was within the pet monuments/burial space.
+These areas are not available for planting as more burials could be anticipated.
+Other areas are not available for planting due to underground utilities and a significant area of the property is already wooded, leaving limited open space for planting.

 Commissioner Kayserman asked that special conditions be added that the turf seed area that is undeveloped be used specifically for pet burials or plantings and not to be expanded as impervious surface.

 Commissioner Kayserman made a motion to approve the modification request.
+Commissioner Radner seconded.
 A roll call vote was taken Radner, Kayserman, Foulds, Holmes, and Garlick all voted in favor.

 Request for COC- 52 Garfield MSMP 2014-5